OctopusDeploy/docs/docs/deployment-examples/docker-containers/docker-run-with-networking.md

 ![](images/5865800.png "width=700")

-## Creating a Release of Our Docker Project {#Dockerrunwithnetworking-CreatingaReleaseofourDockerProject}
+## Creating a release of our Docker project {#Dockerrunwithnetworking-CreatingaReleaseofourDockerProject}

 From this point forward, the deployment will follow the same process that you should be comfortable with: Good old Octopus Releases.